-The information relating to the Group's and MAF Properties' financial performance during the first quarter of 2014 included in this Base Prospectus is sourced from the internal management accounts and records of MAF Holding and MAF Properties, respectively, and is unaudited.
-Such financial information has been properly prepared on the same basis on which the Group's and MAF Properties' historical financial information, in particular the financial information included in the 2013 Group Financial Statements and the 2013 MAF Properties Financial Statements, has been prepared (respectively).
-In this regard, investors are referred to Notes 2 to 40 to the 2013 Group Financial Statements and Notes 2 to 33 to the 2013 MAF Properties Financial Statements.
+The information relating to the Group's and MAF Properties' financial performance during the first quarter of 2013 included in this Base Prospectus is sourced from the internal management accounts and records of MAF Holding and MAF Properties respectively.
+Such financial information is unaudited.